cosmos/sdk-tutorials/academy/xl-cosmjs/intro.md

 ## Packages

 CosmJS is a library that consists of many smaller npm packages within the [@cosmjs namespace](https://www.npmjs.com/org/cosmjs), a so called monorepo.
-Example packages include:
+Generally people will only be needing the `stargate` and `encoding` packages as they contains the main functionality to interact with Cosmos SDK chains version 0.40 and higher.
+Among many more, here are some examples packages:

 | Package                                                 | Description                                                                                                                                                                                                                              | Latest                                                                                                                                |
 | ------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |